econ-ark/HARK/Documentation/quick-start.md

 If you want to make changes or contributions to HARK, you'll need to have access to the source files.
 Installing HARK via `pip install econ-ark` (at the command line, or inside Spyder) makes it hard to access those files (and it's a bad idea to mess with the original code anyway because you'll likely forget what changes you made).
 If you are adept at GitHub, you can [fork](https://help.github.com/en/articles/fork-a-repo) the repo.
 If you are less experienced, you should download a personal copy of HARK again using `git clone` (see above) or the GitHub Desktop app.

 1. Navigate to wherever you want to put the repository and type `git clone git@github.com:econ-ark/HARK.git` ([more details here](https://git-scm.com/documentation)).
-If you get a permission denied error, you may need to setup SSH for GitHub, or you can clone using HTTPS: 'git clone https://github.com/econ-ark/HARK.git'.
+If you get a permission denied error, you may need to setup SSH for GitHub, or you can clone using HTTPS: `git clone https://github.com/econ-ark/HARK.git`.

 2. Then, create and activate a [virtual environment](https://virtualenv.pypa.io/en/latest/).